-Shaun Edwards, CEO, said:
+Adam Foy, CEO, said:

 "Encouraging women into engineering is important to us; having a diverse team across the organisation represents our values of inclusivity and equality of opportunity.
-All three of our winners champion this approach, inspiring and helping women understand the opportunities available in manufacturing and engineering.
-We are delighted this has been recognised through these awards."
+We do have good female representation at senior management level and are committed to continuing to encourage this, ensuring strong leadership role models in what has traditionally been a male-dominated industry."